IBM/itaa-docs/docs/community-edition/Artifact-Details-ITAA-CE.md

 - **Name** - This is a text name which should provide an indication of what the risk is.
 - **Risk Description** - This is text that should provide the details of the risk
+- **BU / Department / Competency** - Which group owns the risk?
+- **Owner** - Who is responsible for the risk?
+Enter as a name or email address of the responsible party for making sure this risk is managed.
 - **Probability** - [Low, Medium, High] An indication of the likelihood of the risk to manifest.
-- **Effort/Cost** -  This describes the effort or cost associated with managing the risk.
 - **Impact** - [Low, Medium, High] An indication on level of impact on project success.
+- **Effort / Cost** -  This describes the effort or cost associated with managing the risk.
 - **Contingency/Mitigation recommendation** - What is the recommended approach for managing the risk.
-- **Person Responsible** - Entered as a name or email address of the responsible party for making sure this risk is managed.
+- **Date Raised** - Date when the risk was identified.
 - **Review Date** - Ability to schedule a review.
+- **Date Closed** - Date when the risk has been resolved and closed.
+- **Comments** - For additional info related to the risk, where appropriate.

+- **Is a Key Risk?** - Check to call out significant risk.
+- **External** - Check to indicate if the risk is external.

 Risks are generally managed and reviewed as a table or spreadsheet.
 As such the Excel import and Excel export utilities of IBM Architect Assistant, Community Edition are extremely useful when working with Risks.